nathanjhood/UBento/README.md

 ## Git tip from microsoft WSL docs

 When handling a single repo on both your Windows and Linux file systems, it's a good idea to weary of line endings.
-They suggest adding a ```.gitattributes``` to the repo's root folder with the following, to ensure that no script files are corrupted;
+Microsoft suggests adding a ```.gitattributes``` to the repo's root folder with the following, to ensure that no script files are corrupted;

     * text=auto eol=lf
     *.{cmd,[cC][mM][dD]} text eol=crlf